What type of information can I find in scholarly articles?

 Finding Scholarly Articles

 The easiest way to find scholarly articles on most topics is to search in OneSearch.
 OneSearch searches nearly half of our databases at one time.
 You can also search in specific databases.
-The databases listed after the OneSearch box are databases that have philosophy information.
+The databases listed after OneSearch are databases that contain fine arts information.

 - JSTOR This link opens in a new windowThe JSTOR database contains the complete archives of core scholarly journals, starting with the very first issues, many of which date from the 1800's.
 JSTOR/Library Subscription/ collection consists of journals in the liberal arts, business, and health.
 JSTOR